omec-project/sdcore-docs/overview/architecture.rst

     - The solution is consumable as a cloud-managed service.
     - All interfaces are designed to be robust in order to handle all network errors including but not limited to packet loss, peer network function failure, and duplicate packets.
-    - SD-Core’s 4G Core is designed to have a CUPS (Control-User Plane Separation) compliant architecture and uses the 3GPP Packet Forwarding Control Protocol (PFCP) to implement CUPS
+    - SD-Core's 4G Core is designed to have a CUPS (Control-User Plane Separation) compliant architecture and uses the 3GPP Packet Forwarding Control Protocol (PFCP) to implement CUPS
-    - SD-Core’s 4G control plane has been enhanced to provide functional support for 5G Nonstandalone operation with compliant eNBs and gNBs as per 3GPP specifications.
+    - SD-Core's 4G control plane has been enhanced to provide functional support for 5G Nonstandalone operation with compliant eNBs and gNBs as per 3GPP specifications.
 5G NSA related enhancements include support of the extended bearer rates on required interfaces as well as the 5G NSA attributes in the HSS.